 Last month the Interactive Gambling Amendment Bill 2016 came into law in Australia.
 This law prompted a number of online gaming sites to exit the Australian market.
 Leo Vegas is following the steps taken by the likes of 888 Casino and 32Red.

-They have announced that as of 10 September 2017, they will no longer be offering their services to Aussie casino players.
-Leo Vegas has also communicated with their partners and recommended that they also restrain from providing services in Australia.
+They have announced that as of 10 September 2017, they will no longer be offering their services to Aussie players.
+Additionally, Leo Vegas has communicated with their partners and recommended that they also restrain from providing services in Australia.

 The bill is illegalising the act of playing online casino game poker.
-As a result, any off-shore site that offers the game will have to refrain from allowing Australian casino players from playing the game on their sites.
+As a result, any off-shore site that offers the game will have to refrain from allowing Australian players from playing on their sites.

 Other Online Gambling Providers who have left Australia